-Dennis has played an active role in directing programing and outreach for Nonprofit Net for the last eight years, and currently serves as board president.
+Dennis has played an active role in directing programming and outreach for Nonprofit Net for the last ten years, and most recently served as board president.

 A retired development professional, Dennis has over 23 years of experience in senior development roles for both national and international nonprofit organizations.
 His past lives have also included roles as a public radio broadcaster and an opera singer.

-Sirarpi, who has been involved in Nonprofit Net since 2009, currently serves as vice president of the board.
+Sirarpi has played an active role in directing communications, marketing and governance committees for Nonprofit Net.
+She currently serves as vice president of the board.

 Rachael is a behavioral health clinician with over 15 years experience in education and human services in the nonprofit sector.
 She currently works as a clinician for children and adults with disabilities.